Sulaiman Abu Ghaith: Al Wafa

 Sulaiman Abu Ghaith was also a founder of Al Wafa al Igatha al Islamia, a charity the USA asserts provided a plausible front for al Qaeda's fund-raising efforts.

 One of the allegations against Al Zamil, who was also accused of being a founder of al Wafa, was that he helped Abu Ghaith's family leave Afghanistan around the time of the attacks of 9–11.

 Al Qaeda video after 9/11

 He rose to worldwide attention following the 11 September 2001, attacks.
 On 10 October 2001, he appeared on two widely circulated videos (first broadcast on al Jazeera television) to defend the attacks and threaten reprisals for the subsequent US invasion of Afghanistan, saying, "Americans should know, the storm of the planes will not stop...
 Thousands of the Islamic nation's youths are eager to die just as the Americans are eager to live."
 These statements caused the Kuwaiti government to strip him of his citizenship.

+He is also translated as saying:

+“This small group that aided the religion of Allah (Glory be to Him), the one that helped the weak at a time when the entire Ummah and the entire world deserted them, did not set out on the basis of a regional issue, nor a nationalist one, nor any such limited cause.
+Rather, they set out for that great global purpose—the Cause of Islam.”

-In 2002, while living in Iran, he posted a statement that al Qaeda has "the right to kill four million Americans, including one million children, displace double that figure, and injure and cripple hundreds and thousands."
+In 2002, while living in Iran, he posted a statement that al-Qaeda has "the right to kill four million Americans, including one million children, displace double that figure, and injure and cripple hundreds and thousands."